3 Musketeers (chocolate bar)

+3 Musketeers is a candy bar made in the United States and Canada by Mars, Incorporated.
+It is a candy bar consisting of chocolate-covered, fluffy, whipped nougat.
+It is similar to the global Milky Way bar as well as the American version of the Milky Way bar (only without the latter's caramel topping).

+History

-3 Musketeers is a chocolate bar made in the United States and Canada by Mars, Incorporated.
-It is a candy bar consisting of chocolate-covered, fluffy, whipped mousse.
-It is a lighter chocolate bar similar to the global Milky Way bar and similar to the American version Milky Way bar only smaller and without the caramel topping.
-The 3 Musketeers Bar was the third brand produced and manufactured by M&M/Mars, introduced in 1932.
-Originally, it had three pieces in one package, flavored chocolate, strawberry and vanilla; hence the name, which was derived from the 1844 novel The Three Musketeers by Alexandre Dumas.
-Rising costs and wartime restrictions on sugar saw the phasing out of the vanilla and strawberry pieces to leave only the more popular chocolate.
-Costing five cents when it was introduced, it was marketed as one of the largest chocolate bars available, one that could be shared by friends.
+Introduced in 1932, the 3 Musketeers Bar was the third brand produced and manufactured by M&M/Mars.
+Originally, each bar contained three flavors—chocolate, strawberry and vanilla—hence the name, which was derived from the 1844 novel The Three Musketeers by Alexandre Dumas.
+Rising costs and wartime restrictions on sugar saw the vanilla and strawberry pieces phased out, leaving only the more popular chocolate.
+The bars cost five cents when they were introduced, and they were marketed as one of the largest chocolate bars available.